Calistic/School_Disctrict_Analysis/README.md

   - Note: I kept the (inaccurate) formula from the lesson

 How does removing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?
-- Thomas High School drops in % Overall disctrict ranking: 2nd Best -> 5th Best
+- Thomas High School drops in % Overall disctrict ranking: 2nd Best -> 5th Best.
+This is the most noticeable affect.

 How does removing the ninth grade scores affect the following:
 - Math and Reading Scores by Grade